OSDR - The Competent Authority

 The Offshore Safety Directive Regulator (OSDR) is the Competent Authority (CA) responsible for implementing the requirements of the EU Directive on the safety of offshore oil and gas operations.

 On the 28th June 2013, the EU published the Directive with the aim to reduce, as far as possible, the occurrence of major accidents related to offshore oil and gas operations, and to limit their consequences.
-The UK will need to implement the requirements of the Directive, including the setting up of a Competent Authority (CA), by 19 July 2015.
+The UK implemented the requirements of the Directive, including the setting up of a Competent Authority (CA), in 2015.

 The role of the CA is to oversee industry compliance with the Directive and to undertake related functions such as accepting, assessing, approving and/or inspecting relevant Safety Cases, Oil Pollution Emergency Plans, Well Notifications and other notifications.
 Reporting of incidents are included as are intervention planning and investigation work.

-Currently DECC’s Offshore Oil and Gas Environment and Decommissioning Team (OGED) is responsible for implementing offshore environmental legislation.
+Currently BEIS’s Offshore Petroleum Regulator for Environment & Decommissioning unit (OPRED) is responsible for implementing offshore environmental legislation.
 HSE’s Energy Division (ED) is responsible for implementing health and safety legislation for offshore oil and gas operations.

-A Senior Oversight Board will govern OSDR, providing organisation and direction, and a forum to agree, implement and monitor arrangements and pursue shared strategic regulatory goals.
+A Senior Oversight Board governs OSDR, providing organisation and direction, and a forum to agree, implement and monitor arrangements and pursue shared strategic regulatory goals.

-Whilst DECC and HSE will still have separate functions outside the scope of the Directive, the functions of the CA will be delivered by the relevant sections of DECC’s OGED and HSE’s ED, under a set of common operational arrangements.
-A joint DECC/HSE Offshore Safety Directive Implementation Team has been established to manage the transition, develop frameworks, and management arrangements to implement the requirements of the Directive.
-From a stakeholder perspective, there will be a move toward more integration between HSE and DECC in delivering the CA functions.
+Whilst OPRED and HSE will still have separate functions outside the scope of the Directive, the functions of the CA will be delivered by the relevant sections of OPRED and HSE’s ED, under a set of common operational arrangements.